PeeperLab/CopywriteR/README.md

 ## Reported bugs

-Major bugs

-- 140814 - None...
+- None

-Minor bugs / caveats

-- 140814 - Destination folder needs complete path, `./` alone does not work.
-- 140814 - Currently all folder paths in `> ENCODER()` need a trailing `/`.

 ## Changes and additions we are currently working on

+- [ ] Remove requirement for a trailing `/` in folder path names
+- [ ] Support for relative path names
 - [ ] Extract binSize from bins.bed file
-- [ ] Different input structure to indicate which bam files should be used as controls
+- [ ] Implement different input structure to indicate which bam files should be used as references
 - [ ] Change from MACS 1.4 to other ChIP seq tool available in R (chipseq from bioconductor?)
 - [ ] Change from Samtools to Rsamtools
 - [ ] Remove all unix specific functions and commands